Customer Service

 Wait, didn’t you just say that mobile app customer support should only happen inside an app?

-Well, yes and no. While real-time help is crucial for keeping your users happy, different things can happen during a chat session.
+Well, yes and no. Real-time help is a basis for happy customers.
+However, different things can happen during a chat session.
 People get distracted, so it’s absolutely necessary to keep the conversation going in other channels.

 • Total volume.
 This metric shows how many support requests you get over a certain period of time

 • First response time.
 It depicts how long it takes for your team to address questions from users.
-(The faster, the better.)
+(The faster, the better.
+Otherwise, it’s just bad customer service.)

-• Customer satisfaction rate.
-This metric helps you keep track of how helpful your support is in general.
+• Satisfaction rate.
+This metric helps you track how helpful your support is in general

 10. Collect feedback and positive reviews